lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 ## What is the Asynchronous Request-Reply Pattern

-Over the years I've often had a need for this pattern, I just didn't know it had a name.
-Often times, we'd like to kick off long running process from the user interface to your backend server.
-The problem is that HTTP isn't great at handling long running processes.
+Over the years I've often needed this pattern, I just didn't know it had a name.
+Oftentimes, we'd like to kick off long running process from the user interface to your backend server.
+The problem is that HTTP isn't great at handling long-running processes.
 Case in point, the default timeout on the `HttpClient` class is 100 seconds.

 What I've typically done is simply extend the timeout to something ridiculous to ensure that my process won't timeout.
 It works, but not a great solution.
 In modern applications, it's increasingly common to perform time-consuming or resource-intensive tasks in the background, without blocking the main thread or user interface.